The recent price increases for drop off parking at Manchester airport have been well talked about lately, but what about the rest of the UK?

 So, according to ITV News, Manchester Airport has been ranked as the most expensive for drop-off parking, charging £4 for up to 10 minutes, or £25 if you exceed this.
 However, you can avoid these charges if you park in their designated drop-off area which has a free shuttle bus to the terminal.

-Liverpool Airport comes off a little better, where £3 will get you up to 20 minutes.
+Liverpool airport parking comes off a little better, where £3 will get you up to 20 minutes.
 In addition, they also have a drop off car park which gives you up to 40 minutes of free parking.
 However it’s a 10-minute walk from the terminal, so may not be ideal if you have a large amount of luggage.

-When it comes to Newcastle Airport, a 10-minute stay will cost £2, or it’s £7 for up to an hour.
+When it comes to parking at Newcastle Airport, a 10-minute stay will cost £2, or it’s £7 for up to an hour.
 Alternatively, park in their ‘Short Stay 2’ car park, which will allow up to 15 minutes free of charge.
 Even better, it’s just a 2-minute walk to the terminal.

 Birmingham Airport came in towards the higher end of the rankings, charging £3 for a 15-minute stay.
 For half an hour though, it’ll cost you a whopping £18.
 They do, however, have a designated drop-off car park which allows you to stay for up to 30 minutes free-of-charge.
 It’s a 5-to-10-minute walk from the terminal, which isn’t too bad, however if you’re laden with bags it may be a little more tricky.